venh/branch-protection/README.md

 }

 ### `includedReposPath`
 **Description** - Path of the text file (.txt) with only those repos on which the branch protection needs to be applied.
-Put every repo name (without org/ prefix) on a new line.
+Specify every repo name (without org/ prefix) on a new line.
 This is optional.
-If not provided, branch protection will be set for all the repos within the organization.
+If not provided, branch protection will be set on all the repos within the organization.

 ### `excludedReposPath`
 **Description** - Path of the text file(.txt) with repos to be excluded from branch protection.
-Put every repo name (without org/ prefix) on a new line.
+Specify every repo name (without org/ prefix) on a new line.
 This is optional.
-If not provided, branch protection will be applied for all the repos within the organization.
+If not provided, no repos will be excluded and branch protection will be applied on all the repos within the organization.

 ### `action`
 **Description** - This GitHub Custom action can be used to set / delete branch protection.
 The default value is set (if not specified).
-If delete is assigned, it will remove branch protection from every repo, if already present.
+If delete is assigned, it will remove branch protection from every repo, if branch protection is already applied.
 **Default** - 'set'